Bud Light loses top US beer spot after Mulvaney ad boycott

 Sales of Bud Light and Budweiser dropped 24.6% and 9.2%, respectively, for the four weeks ended June 3 from a year earlier, while Modelo Especial sales rose 10.2%, according to consulting company Bump Williams, which sources data from NielsenIQ.

-In May, AB InBev CEO Michel Doukeris said it was too early to have a full view of the impact from the backlash.
+In May, AB InBev CEO Michel Doukeris said it was too early to have a full view of the impact due to the backlash.

 "Bud Light's stumble with Dylan Mulvaney will certainly hurt their chances to take market share, but Miller Lite, Coors Light and Modelo will reap most of those rewards," said Jon Reynolds, a certified instructor in the business of craft beer at the University of Vermont.

-Constellation's Modelo Especial was the top-selling beer brand in the United States with an 8.4% share of overall beer sales through retail stores for the period ending June 3, Bump Williams data showed.
+Constellation's Modelo Especial was the top selling beer brand in the United States with an 8.4% share of overall beer sales through retail stores for the period, Bump Williams data showed.

 Bud Light came in second with a 7.3% share.